Revisiting CNNs for Trajectory Similarity Learning: Theoretical Analysis

 \section{Theoretical Analysis}

 In this section, we will conduct some theoretical analysis from both 1D and 2D convolution to help justify why such a simple ConvTraj can perform well.
 We take the DFD, which is widely used for trajectory similarity~\cite{DBLP:journals/tkde/ZhangCWYTC22,DBLP:journals/pvldb/XieLP17,DBLP:conf/edbt/ZhangTY19,DBLP:conf/edbt/TangYMW17}, as an example for analysis.
 In summary, we found that: (1) For a randomly initialized kernel of 1D convolution, the DFD between two trajectories can still be maintained to a large extent.
 (2) After 1D max-pooling, the DFD value has almost no change.
 (3) Trajectories located in distant areas not only have a large DFD value but also have a large Euclidean distance through 2D convolution.
 Since 1D convolution essentially rotates and scales the sequence and 2D convolution captures the geo-distribution of trajectories, thus similar conclusions can be easily generalized to other measurements.
+Basically, the analysis shows that 1D convolution and max-pooling can preserve the bounds for trajectory similarity learning, while 2D convolution can help capture the geo-distribution.
+This implies CNNs are a good choice in scenarios where trajectories need to be reduced in dimension or geo-distribution is required.
+This does not mean that RNNs or Transformers lack it, it is just difficult to analyze.